-Trade Mark Law in Ireland
+Irish Trade Mark Law

-Under Irish law, certain words, logos and designs can be registered as trade marks to protect their usage.
-Registration lasts indefinitely, as long as the individual or company that owns the trade mark renews the registration every ten years.
-Otherwise, it’ll expire and the exclusive IP rights associated with the mark will be lost.
+Under Irish law, certain brand assets can be registered as trade marks to protect their usage.
+Registration lasts indefinitely as long as the individual or company that owns the trade mark renews the registration every ten years.
+Otherwise, it’ll expire, and the exclusive intellectual property rights associated with the mark will be lost.
+Not everything can be registered as a trade mark though.
+Generally, it’s restricted to words, logos, colours, designs and shapes that help distinguish the provider of a good or service from another in the same category.

-Trade Mark Application in Ireland
+Trade Mark Registration

 If you want to register a trade mark in Ireland, you’ll need to file an application with the Intellectual Property Office of Ireland (IPOI).
 If you want broader trade mark protection, you may want to register with the IP office in the European Union (EUIPO) and other jurisdictions, too.

 Either way, first, you’ll need to check no one else has registered similar marks already.
 We can help you complete a search of the register and provide advice on what to do if there is a competing mark.
-If there are no issues, we can guide you through the trade mark application process.
+If there are no issues, we can then guide you through the trade mark registration process.

-Trade Mark Opposition in Ireland
+Trade Mark Opposition

 After you’ve submitted an application and it’s accepted by the IPOI, it’ll then be published in a public journal.
 Other parties then have three months to file an opposition to your registration, if they believe the mark infringes upon their own mark.